 When he was 18 months old and the doctors told me they didn't even know if he was in there, I broke.
 Then I picked up the pieces and I decided screw that.
 I wanted him.
 I still want him and I was going to find the little boy that I knew is in there.
 After grieving the news all day, I walked into his room at 11:30 at night, picked him up out of his crib, held him on my lap, and told him "I want you.
 I know that you are in there and I'm going to find you.
 I wanted you before you were born and I want you now.
 I want you too much to never get a chance to know you.
 Mommy is going to find you."

 We embarked on an intensive therapy program.
 Developmental therapy, physical therapy, occupational therapy, speech therapy, behavioral therapy, sensory therapy, and aquatic therapy.
 All of those, twice a week each.
 I researched the hell out of everything I could find.
-Our diets changed drastically, no gluten, no dairy, no artificial dyes, all organic.
-Holistic healing, brushing therapy, chiropractic treatment, you name it, I tried it.
+His diet changed drastically.
+He was already gluten free but now I took out no dairy, artificial dyes, and limited him to eating only organic.
+He got holistic healing, brushing therapy, chiropractic treatment, you name it, I tried it.
 I was determined.
 I wanted my son back.
 I was going to find him, come hell or high water I was going to pull him out of where ever he was and I was going to bring him back.

 Today my little boy, he is amazing.
 He will turn three over the summer and he will be starting preschool in the fall, with his peers, in a regular classroom.
 At his last developmental evaluation, the doctor looked at me and said "I don't even know what to say.
 I can't say for sure what was wrong, or what happened, but off the record, you saved him."
 I got him back you guys.
 I got him back.
 His last evaluation put him ABOVE his age range in terms of his skill set.
 It took me an intense year, but I got my son back.
 According to all of the doctors he is normally functioning with a very bright future ahead of him.
 Not many mom's are given the chance to give life to their child twice.
 I am so blessed.